Woolstom History, Family Crest & Coats of Arms

 Important Dates for the Woolstom family

 This web page shows only a small excerpt of our Woolstom research.
 Another 80 words (6 lines of text) covering the years 1579, 1465, 1535, 1594, 1535, 1553, 1561, 1570, 1573, 1670, 1733 and 1705 are included under the topic Early Woolstom History in all our PDF Extended History products and printed products wherever possible.

 Woolstom Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Woolstom has undergone many spelling variations, including Woolston, Woolton, Wolston and others.

 Early Notables of the Woolstom family (pre 1700)

-about 1535 (according to Godwin he was born at Wigan), was the son of John Woolton of Wigan, by his wife Isabella, daughter of John Nowell of...
-Another 75 words (5 lines of text) are included under the topic Early Woolstom Notables in all our PDF Extended History products and printed products wherever possible.
+Another 63 words (4 lines of text) are included under the topic Early Woolstom Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Woolstom family

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Woolstom were among those contributors: John Woolston settled in New Castle, Delaware in 1677; and moved in the same year to New Jersey; William Woolton settled in Virginia in 1639.